volodymyrhudyma/blog/content/blog/2020-05-12-capturing-groups-in-regular-expressions.md

 ## Named capturing groups

-All of defined capturing groups can be given name and referenced by it later.
+All of the defined capturing groups can be given name and referenced by it later.

 ```javascript
 (?<name>pattern)